 In A/Gb mode, the authentication and ciphering procedure is always initiated and controlled by the network.
 It shall be performed in a non ciphered mode because of the following reasons:

-- the network cannot decipher a ciphered AUTHENTICATION_AND_CIPHERING RESPONSE from an unauthorised MS and put it on the black list; and
+- the network cannot decipher a ciphered AUTHENTICATION_AND_CIPHERING RESPONSE from an unauthorised MS and put it on the prohibited list; and

 - to be able to define a specific point in time from which on a new GPRS GSM ciphering key should be used instead of the old one.